Silly-Bytes/hate_ides/entry_es.md

 * Si el IDE sabe más que tu, eres un idiota!.
 A los programadores no les gusta la magia.

-* Automation is good!, but if you **have** to use an IDE to implement a SOAP web service in a freaking JSF application because there is no other way in which you don't have to go through a traumatic process, then you are under lots of shit.

 * La Automatización es buena!, pero si **tienes** que usar un IDE para implementar un servicio web en una aplicación JSF por que no hay otra forma en